 I cried as I watched the kids in the video echo their parents’ advice — the same words that I say to my son sitting for his PSLE this year and hear them retold the same desires as my son — to get good grades to enter a good secondary school.

 I cried partially because I am touched by the filial piety of our school kids to please us parents and do their best.
 But mostly, I cried because I am frustrated with the unfairness of our primary school education system and the insane pressure that we place on our 12-year-olds.

 These are 12-year-old kids for Christ sakes!
 Do we really need them to show their potential and proof themselves at this age?
-At this age, our kids should be happily going to school to explore their interest, to develop good learning attitude and to foster healthy social habits.
+At this age, our kids should be happy going to school to explore their interest, develop a good learning attitude and foster healthy social habits.
 Instead, our 12-year-olds in the local schools are mired deep in assessment papers and cooped indoors studying for what amounts to the SAT for university.
 Not to mention the strain it can cause in the relationship between parent and child during the navigation of this treacherous academic landscape.